rustfoundation/safety-critical-rust-consortium/subcommittee/tooling/flow/rfc4tools-review.md

 This Mermaid diagram represents the RFC4Tools review workflow with three main phases:

 ### 1. **Assigning Phase**
-- Anyone can create issues for tool changes (new, change, delete)
+- Anyone can create issues to request changes related to the tools list (add, change, delete)
 - Tooling Committee manages the process
 - Tools Taskforce presents unassigned issues marked with a `submit tooling` or `tooling` label
 - Issues are assigned to volunteers or taken over by the Taskforce